hgaiser/moonshine/README.md

 1. [ ] Replace openssl with [rustls](https://crates.io/crates/rustls).
 1. [ ] Investigate replacing ffmpeg with gstreamer as it seems to have better Rust support.
-1. [ ] Replace NvFBC with DRM-KMS for hardware agnostic frame capture (however at the time of writing it seems NVIDIA cards do not support this through the proprietary NVIDIA driver).
+1. [ ] Replace NvFBC with DRM-KMS for hardware agnostic frame capture (however at the time of writing it seems NVIDIA cards do not support this through their proprietary NVIDIA driver).
 1. [ ] Replace NVENC with [Vulkan Video Extensions](https://www.khronos.org/blog/khronos-finalizes-vulkan-video-extensions-for-accelerated-h.264-and-h.265-encode).
 This only really makes sense if NvFBC is replaced as well, otherwise there is still a vendor lock-in.
 1. [ ] AV1 support.
 1. [ ] HDR support.